nikhil1507/Glare/README.md

-# glare
+# Glare
-Source code for Glare, the beautiful light tracker app☀️
+Source code for Glare, the beautiful sunlight tracker app☀️